Can she bake a cherry pie? Sure she can.

 This is all a long around way of writing that I made a pie from cherries grown locally on a family owned farm – I bought them from the farmer himself and that made me feel good.

-AND I NEVER use margarine-it’s outlawed in my home!, and I will only use shortening when absolutely necessary and then it’s non GMO non Trans fat health food store Palm oil.
-Luckily for me I have a wonderful pie crust recipe that uses all butter-(the secret to all good things in life.)
+AND I NEVER use margarine-it’s outlawed in my home!, and I will only use shortening when absolutely necessary and then it’s non GMO non Trans fat from the health food store.
+Luckily for me, I have a wonderful pie crust recipe that uses all butter-(the secret to all good things in life.)
 This crust tastes good, is flaky and doesn’t leave that shortening created greasy slick on the roof of your mouth.
 Here’s the recipe:

 • 1 cup cold, cold, cold butter, cut into pieces